 Winter's long weekends are the perfect time to get out of town.
-Whether the post-holiday gloom is starting to grate on you, or you haven’t taken a trip recently and are itching to get out of town, you can put serious distance between yourself and real life in just three days.
-Pack up your skis or fill a duffle with the coziest outfits you’ve been meaning to wear, and choose one of these nine luxurious long weekend ideas:
+Whether the post-holiday gloom is starting to grate on you, or you’re just itching to get out of town, you can put serious distance between yourself and real life in just three days.
+Pack up your skis or fill a duffle with the coziest outfits you’ve been meaning to wear, and choose one of these 11 luxurious long weekend ideas:

 Scottsdale is on the rise as a chic weekend escape or even a relaxed bachelorette weekend.
-The desert oasis makes it a perfect spot to unwind by the pool, and the culinary scene has exploded with more than 800 restaurants.
-Dine at the House Brasserie for French fare or The Mission for Latin American-inspired cuisine.
+The desert oasis makes for a perfect spot to unwind by the pool, and the culinary scene has exploded with more than 800 restaurants.
+Dine at The House Brasserie for French fare or The Mission for Latin American-inspired cuisine.
 The luxury hotels alone are worth the trip, so stay at the Andaz Scottsdale Resort & Bungalows or Sanctuary Camelback Mountain Resort & Spa, both American Express Fine Hotels & Resorts properties.
 For a more eclectic, midcentury modern vibe, check out Hotel Valley Ho, and if you can get off work a day early, head to Scottsdale on Thursday to make it in time for the ArtWalk on Thursday nights.

 Brooklyn, New York

-Unwind with a winter Brooklyn staycation at newly-opened hotel, The Hoxton, Williamsburg.
+Unwind with a winter Brooklyn staycation at The Hoxton, Williamsburg.
 The Hoxton is an Instagrammer’s paradise.
 Every inch of these boutique hotels is meticulously designed, and the greenery, accent walls, and vintage accessories will leave you wanting to go home and redecorate.
-If you live on the Upper West Side or in Queens, venture to Williamsburg for a long weekend, where you can stay in the new property and dine at al fresco-chic Aurora or Lillia, a Williamsburg fine-dining classic, and Okonomi/Yuji Ramen.
+If you live on the Upper West Side or in Queens, venture to Williamsburg for a long weekend, where you can stay in the water-facing property and dine at al fresco-chic Aurora or Lillia, a Williamsburg fine dining classic.

 Mount Hood, Oregon

-A luxe retreat in Vail is perfect for those looking to spend their time on a ski mountain, or for those who’d prefer to partake in après ski without the ski.
-For a next-level lodging, stay at Four Seasons Resort and Residences Vail, an American Express Fine Hotels & Resorts property, where you’ll love the fireside cocktails at The Remedy Bar.
-Or, book Charter Penthouse for “European-inspired” ski chalet experience, that comes complete with great service, a fireplace, and access to a sauna, steam room, and hot tub on site.
-If you don’t want to rent a car just for a long weekend, make it easy on yourself and order an UberSKI in Denver, Summit County, or Eagle County.
-All the Ubers come equipped with ski racks and everything you need to haul your equipment.
+A luxe retreat in Vail is perfect for those looking to spend their time on a ski mountain, or for those who’d prefer to partake in après-ski without the ski.
+For next-level lodging, stay at Four Seasons Resort and Residences Vail, an American Express Fine Hotels & Resorts property, where you’ll love the fireside cocktails at The Remedy Bar.
+Or, book Charter Penthouse for an “European-inspired” ski chalet experience that comes complete with great service, a fireplace, and access to a sauna, hot tub, and multiple pools on-site.

 Newport, Rhode Island

-While visiting Newport, tour The Breakers, one of the famed Newport mansions that were the Vanderbilt's summer home.
-The mansion is now open in the winter months, which makes 2019 the perfect year to explore the mansions along the Cliff Walk.
-Beyond the mansions, there’s still plenty to do between antiquing at the Armory Antique Marketplace and feasting on local New England eats.
-For a five-star historic New England hotel experience, stay at The Chanler, which has waterfront views and one of the coziest lobby fireplaces in Newport.
+While visiting Newport, tour The Breakers, one of the famed Newport mansions where the Vanderbilt's retreated each summer.
+The mansion is open in the winter months, which is a calm and distinctly picturesque time to explore the mansions along the Cliff Walk.
+Beyond the mansions, there’s still plenty to do between antiquing at Newport Marketplace and Antiques and feasting on local New England eats.
+For a five-star historic New England hotel experience, stay at The Chanler at Cliff Walk, which has waterfront views and one of the coziest lobby fireplaces in Newport.
 Alternately, reserve a suite at Castle Hill Inn, an American Express Fine Hotel & Resorts property set on a private beach that boasts a beautiful spa where you’ll enjoy therapeutic saltwater soaks in the winter.
 Tack on an extra night to your Newport vacation and take the scenic route over to Westerly, Rhode Island, where you’ll find the iconic Ocean House, nestled in the village of Watch Hill.
 A triple five-star property (five-star dining, hotel, and spa), adding a night at Ocean House will fully rejuvenate you before heading back to real life.

 A thoroughly non-ski weekend in Burlington could be just what you need to break up the monotony of winter.
 The farm-to-table dining options and Vermont-brewed beer are enough to keep you plenty busy for a few days.
 Stay at boutique hotel Made Inn Vermont, which describes itself as an “1881 Hip Inn.”
 They have only four eclectic and curated rooms, and offer romance packages including outdoor hot tub soaks and candle-lit massages with The Shaman’s Touch.
 Make sure to check out Mad River Distillers and stop in at Leunig’s Bistro while strolling along Church Street for a rustic French meal.